Outside Studies Program

 - An OSP proposal will be considered in relation to the following:

-- the needs of the University.Applicants will be expected to show how their particular OSP proposal will assist the University and the Faculty to achieve the strategic objectives of the University and Faculty;
+- the needs of the University.Applicants will be expected to show how their particular OSP proposal will assist the University and the School to achieve the strategic objectives of the University and School;

 - the potential professional development benefit expected to accrue from the OSP;

-- an assessment of the applicant’s contribution to the University and the Faculty, the extent to which the applicant’s OSP proposal supports the University’s and Faculty’s priorities and the capacity of the University to cover the applicant’s workload.In making this assessment, the Faculty OSP Committee shall consider as appropriate:
+- an assessment of the applicant’s contribution to the University and the School, the extent to which the applicant’s OSP proposal supports the University’s and School's priorities and the capacity of the University to cover the applicant’s workload.In making this assessment, the School OSP Committee shall consider as appropriate:

 - the applicant's teaching, research, publication record, artistic productions, consultancies, professional activities, scholarly activities and academic leadership roles;